ANNUAL EDUCATION REPORT

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for the Alcona Community School District and our schools.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the Alcona Community Schools.
 The AER addresses the complex reporting information required by federal and some requirements of state laws.
 Our staff is available to help you understand this information.
-Please contact Superintendent Shawn Thornton for help if you need assistance.
+Please contact Mr. Daniel O’Connor if you need assistance.

-The District AER is available for you to review electronically, or you may review a copy in the main office at your child’s school.
+The DISTRICT AER is available for you to review electronically by visiting the following web site at MI School Data.
+(SEE Q.7 AND Q.8 OF THE 2019-20 AER FAQ DOCUMENT FOR DIRECTIONS>, or you may review a copy in the main office at your child’s school.
 Each school will also be communicating their own AER to parents directly.

 These reports contain the following information: